AyoolaBaba/Numerical-Analysis-Methods/chapter3.md

  <img width="559" height="417" alt="image" src="https://github.com/user-attachments/assets/2f52f84c-22e3-4287-a648-598509611f76" />

+### Forward-difference approximation
-Forward-difference approximation of the first derivative at every point in the interval except at the right-hand side. that accepts:
+for the first derivative at every point in the interval except at the right-hand side. that accepts:

 a mathematical function,